avnet-iotconnect/iotc-python-greengrass-sdk/README.md

 A Device Template that matches your application will need to be created.
-If testing our [examples](examples), you can upload the [common template JSON](examples/common/files/all-apps-device-template.json) that supports attributes and commands for both examples by clicking on the **Create Template** button and then the **Import** button. .
+If testing our [examples](examples), you can upload the [common template JSON](examples/common/files/all-apps-device-template.json) that supports attributes and commands for examples by clicking on the **Create Template** button and then the **Import** button. .

 # Creating The Device and Installing The Greengrass Nucleus